There is so much to do and see in Puerto Rico that can easily overwhelm any traveler visiting the island for the first time.

 Know your budget

-English is widely spoken, but learn a few words in Spanish
+English is widely spoken in Puerto Rico, but learn a few Spanish words

 Know that you can explore the island by yourself

 Don’t get fooled by tour companies or hotels that say places are far and hard to reach.

 These are lies and tourist traps.
 No single place on the island is more than 2.5 hours away, and the expressway circles the whole island, making most municipalities easily accessible.

 Don’t be afraid to ditch the tour bus and experience the island by yourself.
 Take your car and go to the mountainous region (off the beaten path), or take the ferry to one of the surrounding islands – Vieques and Culebra (great beaches there!).